 Publication Ethics & Publication Malpractice Statement

 Journal of Ideas in Health (JIDHealth) is committed to taking all possible measures against publication malpractice.
-JIDHealth represented by its publisher is responsible for guaranteeing the best standards of publishing ethics by ensuring agreement upon standards of proper ethical behavior for the editorial team, authors, and peer reviewers.
+JIDHealth, represented by its publisher, is responsible for guaranteeing the best publishing ethics standards by ensuring agreement on proper ethical behavior for the editorial team, authors, and peer reviewers.

 Duties of authors

 Journal of Ideas in Health encourages the authors to follow the guidelines based on existing Elsevier policies and COPE' s Best Practice Guidelines for Journal Authors.

 Authors of papers should present an accurate account of the work performed and an objective discussion of its significance.
 Underlying data should be represented accurately in the article.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Review and professional publication articles should also be accurate and objective, and editorial "opinion" works should be identified as such.

 Considering the originality and plagiarism: the author (s) should ensure that they have written entirely original works.
 The authors have used the work and words of others that this has been appropriately cited or quoted.
 JIDHealth uses a Plagiarism Checker solution, and the maximum allowed score for the document in which the materials and methods and references sections are truncated is 20%.
 Higher scores are not allowed, and the manuscript will be returned to the authors.